Korea Hold Uruguay to a Scoreless Draw in Group H Opener at Qatar World Cup

-Anchor: South Korea’s 2022 Qatar World Cup campaign got under way on Thursday with an opening match against two-time winners Uruguay.
-The Taegeuk Warriors held their own against a La Celeste side stacked with household names in the footballing world, fighting to a scoreless draw.
+South Korea’s 2022 Qatar World Cup campaign got under way on Thursday with an opening match against two-time winners Uruguay.
+The Taegeuk Warriors held their own against a side stacked with household names in the footballing world, fighting to a scoreless draw.

 Placed 28th in the FIFA rankings, Team Korea entered the match at Education City Stadium in Al Rayyan as the clear underdog, having lost six times in its eight previous duels with the 14th-ranked South American side.